-National Parental Involvement Day 2019 - U.S. Secretary of Education, Miguel Cardona, former Connecticut state supt., presents moms with SERC Award for family advocacy.
+National Parental Involvement Day 2022- U.S. Secretary of Education, Miguel Cardona..

 CELEBRATING NATIONAL PARENT INVOLVEMENT DAY

 Below are campus ideas that will honor and highlight the powerful contributions parents and caregivers provide at school and home to support student success.
 We are requesting each campus to submit a thank you video.
 (Samples will be provided)